bitforce/Algorithms/tutorial/sorting/quick/README.md

 nimble and coherent.
 Unlike standard [sub]array splits, which usually occur in the middle, by using the pivot, you can choose where to start the array separation and optimize the algorithm by shifting the pivot based on how [un]sorted the array is.
-See the _Design_ section for Quicksort optimization explanations.
+See the design section below for Quicksort optimization explanations.

 ###### Mechanics
 QuickSort works by selecting an element--can be random; preferably as close to the